Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](vmdns.png)

 ## Results (Screenshots)
+With the completionofthe security configurations.
+The next task is to test the firewall.
+This will requiring logging into the earlier depolyed VMs and then establish a connection with the web browser on the VMs.

 The following images show the procedures to accessing the VM in the HR-subnet via RDP.
 Recall that this connection was possible with the DNAT rule, and the connection to the VM is through the firewall public IP.
 Hence the firewall public IP and the destination port is specified to enable a connection to the VM (in this case, HR-VM)